fffej/pwa-gym/README.md

 # PWA Gym

-A simple Progressive Web App built with Vue 3, TypeScript, and Vite.
+A Progressive Web App for tracking gym workouts, built with Vue 3, TypeScript, and Vite.

 ## Features

-- Displays "Hello world" with an interactive counter
-- Counter persists to localStorage (works offline)
+- Track workouts with exercises and sets
+- Browse gym equipment with usage instructions
+- Rest timer with customizable duration
+- Smart defaults based on previous workouts
+- Offline support with IndexedDB storage
 - Installable as a PWA on mobile and desktop
-- Automatic deployment to GitHub Pages on merge to main

 ## Development